paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/readme.md

 ## Exercises and ideas

 * [Look at the return of payday loans by compiling data on the main companies' growth](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/blob/master/accounts/paydayexercise.md)
-* Pick an author or celebrity and write about how their company's income has changed over the years (e.g. [Fifty Shades Ltd](https://beta.companieshouse.gov.uk/company/07934674/filing-history))
+* Pick an author or celebrity and write about **how their company's income has changed** over the years (e.g. [Fifty Shades Ltd](https://beta.companieshouse.gov.uk/company/07934674/filing-history))
 * Look at the declarations of interest for people on a public body.
-Write an explainer along the lines of 'These are the companies that X have an interest in'.
+Write an explainer along the lines of **'These are the companies that X have an interest in'**.
 Check their accounts for **related party transactions**.
 Use public expenditure data, or data through FOI, to see if any of those companies have a commercial relationship with the organisation.
 Examples include:
   * [councillors](https://www.birmingham.gov.uk/info/50069/councillors/285/councillors_interests/1),
   * [MPs](https://www.parliament.uk/mps-lords-and-offices/standards-and-financial-interests/parliamentary-commissioner-for-standards/registers-of-interests/register-of-members-financial-interests/),
   * [Lords](https://www.parliament.uk/mps-lords-and-offices/standards-and-interests/register-of-lords-interests/), school governors,